 - After handling pet food or pet treats

 - After touching garbage

-“This is my recommendation: Avoid shaking hands during wintertime, and if you sneeze, it’s preferable to sneeze into your elbow,” said Vazquez.
+“This is my recommendation: Avoid shaking hands during wintertime, and if you sneeze, it’s preferable to sneeze into your elbow,” said Dr. Jose Vazquez, division chief of infectious diseases at Augusta University Health.
 “Also, avoid touching your face if at all possible.
 Most of us touch our faces more than 1,000 times a day.
 So, when we shake hands for example and then touch our face, our eye, our eyelid or nose, that’s how we get viruses transferred to us.”

-Washing with soap and water for at least 15 to 20 seconds is great, but if a sink isn’t nearby or if you’re on the go, hand sanitizer is just as good.
+Washing with soap and water for at least 20 seconds is great, but if a sink isn’t nearby or if you’re on the go, hand sanitizer is just as good.

 Quarantines or restrictions on movement—as the CDC knows—also work.
 So, says Vazquez, stay away from anyone who is sick.
 At the same time, “if you’re sick, don’t go to work,” he said.
 “It’s important to do your part to help diminish the spread of viruses.”